Home Compare CDW vs CTSH

 CDW vs Cognizant Technology Solutions: Which Stock Looks Stronger in 2026?

-Cognizant Technology Solutions leads structurally, with profitability as the clearest single gap between the two profiles.
+The structural profiles are close, with CDW carrying a narrow edge on growth.
+Cognizant Technology Solutions still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 INDUSTRY COMPARISON